 - Research and policy projects that highlight the over-representation of young black and Muslim people involved in crime;

-The Barrow Cadbury Trust has strong historic links to the Birmingham and Black Country area and, in addition to the above, in Birmingham and the Black Country we are interested in supporting:
+The Barrow Cadbury Trust has strong historic links to the Birmingham area.
+Additionally, we are interested in supporting the following in the Birmingham area:

 Making an application